 With that in mind here are a few ways to enter file/folder paths in Terminal.

-For these examples I’m going to change the current directory from /Volumes/Snow Leopard to /Volumes/Data/Users/steve/Library/Application Support using the cd command.
+For these examples I’m going to change the current directory from /Users/steve/Documents to /Users/steve/Library/Application Support using the cd command.

 The second is to escape any space with a backslash (\).
 The backslash should be placed immediately before each space: